 “War” in Korean

 The word for “war” in Korean is 전쟁 (jeonjaeng).
-These types of movies typically combine several different movie genres, such as action, drama, and historical.
+These types of movies typically combine several different movie genres, such as action, drama, and Korean historical movies.

 Very often, they depict actual events that happened in Korean history, with Korean War being one great example.
 You’ll also get to learn a lot about Korean culture through these movies.